Family and Medical Leave

 - Due to an employee’s own serious health condition that makes the employee unable to perform one or more of the essential functions of his/her job

 *The 12-month period is defined as a “rolling 12-months”, which is measured backward from the date on which Family and Medical Leave begins.
+FMLA will run concurrently with paid or unpaid status and commence when Human Resources is notified of the qualifying event.

 Certification from a licensed health care provider is required to determine eligibility for Family and Medical Leave or entitlement under the National Defense Authorization Act.
 A certificate of birth or legal adoption or documentation of foster parent status may be required for Family and Medical Leave when deemed appropriate.